 Late morning the beach racing starts in earnest.
 Make sure you buy a race book and use the Tote facilities to place your bets.
 Additional races this year include a Partner's Wheelbarrow race and Uniformed Services race involving Waiheke's finest.

 For the fashionistas, there's our annual Fashion in the Field event (or should we say sand?) - a not-too-serious nod at the raceday tradition.
 Registrations can be made on the day.

 Don't miss the Silent Auction - a fantastic chance to bid for some incredible products and services kindly donated by local businesses.
 Browse the items on offer and place bids at the Auction tent between 10am and 3pm.

 The beachside market operates all day, showcasing the best of Waiheke's artisan produce, products and of course coffee!

-Waiheke Island Garden Safari has been delighting Island residents and visitors alike since 2001.
+Waiheke Island Garden Festival has been delighting Island residents and visitors alike since 2001.
 It is a must-see event for gardeners and island visitors.
-Waiheke Garden Safari takes place over two days 12 & 13 November 2016.
-Our gardens are open 10 am to 4 pm both days.
-We are proudly sponsored by SeaLink and the Waiheke Marketplace.
 Ticket buyers get exclusive access to some of Waiheke Island's most interesting gardens while supporting the Jassy Dean Trust, a children's charity.
 Garden Safari has been delighting visitors and raising funds for the Jassy Dean Trust for the last 16 years.
 We hope you'll join us in this worthwhile cause and fun Waiheke weekend.